WeiRui-Wang/Pipeline/README.md

 Further adaptation and modification was in place to ensure capability of multi-stage pipeline across deployment process, such that pipeline now supports the building, testing, and deployment for all jobs with categorized steps.

 Detailed documentations and report sections can be referred as below.
+The screencast can be quickly navigated in [F0 Screencast](#f0-screencast).

 ### F0 YML Specification